RAST

 Maximum Power

-Is a measure of the highest power output and provides information about strength and maximal sprint speed.
-Research range is 1054 watts to 676 watts.
+It is a measure of the highest power output and provides information about the strength and maximal sprint speed.
+The research range is 1054 watts to 676 watts.

 Minimum Power

-Is the lowest power output achieved and is used to calculate the Fatigue Index.
-Research range is 674 watts to 319 watts.
+The lowest power output is achieved and used to calculate the Fatigue Index.
+The research range is 674 watts to 319 watts.

 Average Power

-Gives an indication of an athlete's ability to maintain power over time.
-The higher the score the better the athlete's ability to maintain anaerobic performance.
+The higher the score, the better the athlete's ability to maintain anaerobic performance over time.

 Fatigue Index

-Indicates the rate at which power declines for the athlete.
-The lower the value the higher the ability for the athlete to maintain anaerobic performance.
-With a high fatigue index value (>10) the athlete may need to focus on improving their lactate tolerance.
+Indicates the rate at which power declines.
+The lower the value, the higher the athlete's ability to maintain anaerobic performance.
+With a high fatigue index value (>10), the athlete may need to improve their lactate tolerance.

 Target Group